-Master of Science in Applied School Leadership (In Partnership with Santa Clara County Office of Education [SCCOE])
+Master of Science in Applied School Leadership (In Partnership with participating California County Offices of Education)

 Program Learning Outcomes

 - Develop a personal vision of education that includes reflection with colleagues and school stakeholders.

 - Implement a shared vision that places student and adult learning at the center of instructional leadership.

 - Establish high expectations and standards for the academic and social development of all students and adult stakeholders.

 - Devise effective communication systems that support the implementation of the vision of the school community and the infusion of the vision in the instructional program.

 - Create consensus among the diverse constituencies in the school and community.

 - Critically analyze a topic related to educational leadership through the lens of a researcher.